drewroberts/website/first-video.md

 - EDI, your code editor.
 I use VSCode 'cause John Papa
 - Don't be scared of the command line.
 Hyper from Zeit will change your world
 - Distributed Teams
+### Version control is your best friend
+- Meet GitHub (show my profile)
+- Learn the basics of git (gettinggit.com)
+- Think in Packages.
+If you're into php, Marcel Pociot is your guy

 ## Embrace the concept of Art Constraints